wp-plugins/digicution-simple-twitter-feed/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Create your Twitter Application at https://dev.twitter.com/ and create a set of API Keys for your application.
 4. Add the Access Token, Access Token Secret, Consumer Key & Consumer Secret to Main Page of 'Simple Twitter' Options Page
+5. Ensure you change the Twitter Username value from 'digicution' to your Twitter Username to display your Tweets!
-5. Configure display options in 'Simple Twitter' Options Page
+6. Configure display options in 'Simple Twitter' Options Page
-6. Implement the plugin using either Widget, Shortcode or PHP Function method :
+7. Implement the plugin using either Widget, Shortcode or PHP Function method :
-6a.
+7a.
 Drag & Drop Widget - If your current theme has widget areas available, you can head to Appearance -> Widgets and simply Drag the "Digicution Twitter" widget into the widget area where you want your tweets to appear.
-6b.
+7b.
 Use The Shortcode - You can drop the Twitter Widget into any standard Wordpress Post or Page simply by pasting the shortcode below into the content section of the post/page: [dt_twitter]
-6c.
+7c.
 Drop The Function In Manually - Or, for the more versed in theme customisation, you can simply drop the PHP function directly into your theme files where you want the Twitter Feed to appear.
 To do this, simply copy and paste the code below into your theme where you want the Feed to appear: `<?php dt_twitter(); ?>`
-7. Congrats, You've just added the Twitter Feed to your website :)
+8. Congrats, You've just added the Twitter Feed to your website :)

 == Frequently Asked Questions ==